18F/18f.gsa.gov/_posts/2015-03-13-how-to-protosketch.md

 with "fake" data using the JSON and jQuery API trick mentioned above.
 However, you may decide you need to implement a durable, changing data store.
 Such a data store cannot be easily realized with GitHub Pages.
-If you must run a small web server to have a changable data store, such as something as simple as Ruby's Sinatra or Python's Flask, then [*localtunnel*](https://localtunnel.me/) makes it very easy to provide a temporary public URL that points to your computer's localhost.
+If you must run a small web server to have a changeable data store, such as something as simple as Ruby's Sinatra or Python's Flask, then [*localtunnel*](https://localtunnel.me/) makes it very easy to provide a temporary public URL that points to your computer's localhost.